 The Peace Corps is prohibited by federal law from taking an unfavorable personnel action against an employee in retaliation for:

-- Cooperating with or disclosing information to OIG or the Office of Special Counsel (OSC)
+- Cooperating with or disclosing information to the Office of Inspector General or the Office of Special Counsel (OSC)

 - Disclosing fraud, waste, or abuse to a supervisor

-- Disclosing information required to be kept secret by law or Executive Order when the disclosure is made to OIG or OSC
+- Disclosing information required to be kept secret by law or Executive Order when the disclosure is made to the Office of Inspector General or OSC

 - Filing an appeal, complaint, or grievance

-- Helping an individual file a complaint or testify on their behalf
+- Helping an individual file a complaint or testifying on their behalf

 - Making a disclosure to Congress

-Peace Corps staff is prohibited from taking or threatening to take a negative administrative or other action, (e.g. separation, reassignment, imposition of penalties, reduction in allowances, etc.) against Volunteers/Trainees (V/Ts) in retaliation for reporting.
+Peace Corps staff is prohibited from taking or threatening to take a negative administrative or other action, (e.g. separation, reassignment, imposition of penalties, reduction in allowances, etc.) against Volunteers/Trainees (V/Ts) in retaliation for reporting a concern.
 Protected reports of wrongdoing by V/Ts may include:

 - Concerns regarding the conduct of other individuals or organizations, even if the issue is beyond the Peace Corps legal jurisdiction